 Skin Purging: The Evidence

 Spot outbreaks caused by skin purging make a lot of sense.
-If you rub charred rice from the bottom of a saucepan, it’s going to make the washing water a lot dirtier before it creates a sparky finish.
+If you rub charred rice from the bottom of a saucepan, it’s going to make the washing water a lot dirtier before it creates a sparkly finish.

 If you’ve been researching the wonderful web, you may be cynical about the concept.
 Word of the many is that skin purging is an excuse created by skincare companies to gloss over irritating products that don’t work.
 So, I understand why you may be cynical about the concept.

 Which is why I’ll introduce you to this 2008 published study whose sole purpose was to trial new acne treatments which didn’t provoke skin purging, called acne flaring in the study.
-It picks up on skin purging aka acne flaring as an industry accepted concept.
+It picks up on skin purging aka acne flaring as an industry-accepted concept.
 Dermatologists who prescribe tretinoin as an anti-acne treatment will almost always warn patients that it’s going to make acne worse before it gets better.

-It’s a hump back whale ride to anti-acne station.
+It’s a humpback whale ride to anti-acne station.

 — Cheryl Woodman (@HonestyForSkin) 20 February 2017

-What’s even more interesting, is that the study shows acne flaring can be over-come by incorporating an antibiotic into the treatment cream (clindamycin phosphate).
+What’s even more interesting, is that the study shows acne flaring can be overcome by incorporating an antibiotic into the treatment cream (clindamycin phosphate).
 Can you see how this would over-come the purging?
 It would stop the bacteria from feasting on your dead skin cells which would stop your immune system triggering an inflammatory reaction.
 That’s step 5 and from above.

-The study also tells how skin purging is much more common for skin types that suffer with inflammatory spots.
+The study also tells how skin purging is much more common for skin types that suffer from inflammatory spots.
 It also tells how those who have mild acne are much more likely to experience skin purging whereas those with moderate to severe acne, are much less likely.

-How Can You Be Certain It’s Skin Purging?
+How Can You Be Certain Its Skin Purging?

-…and how can you be certain it’s not a plain and simple breakout?
+And how can you be certain it’s not a plain and simple breakout?
 Because not all breakouts from new skincare products will be skin purging.
-Some skincare products are not a match made in heaven and might contain pore blocking ingredients (comedogenic ingredients) that cause spots all by themselves.
+Some skincare products are not a match made in heaven and might contain pore-blocking ingredients (comedogenic ingredients) that cause spots all by themselves.